Pradyuman7/Algorithmics/README.md

 The most interesting utility function offered is the `modExp` function, because it can calculate powers to a certain modulus in constant time.

+**Do you want to have a specific algorithm to be included?
+Convey your thoughts/algorithms by raising an issue**

 **New additions will be on roll, keep a look out :)**